Contact Us •

 Endometriosis and Bowel Symptoms

-by Ken Sinervo, MD FRCSC ACGE Medical Director
+by Ken Sinervo, MD MSc FRCSC ACGE, Medical Director

 Endometriosis patients who present with bowel symptoms may experience a long delay in getting a diagnosis or have other medical conditions related to the bowel considered before their physicians consider the possibility of endometriosis.

 Bowel symptoms are extremely common in patients with endometriosis.
 While the exact percentage of endometriosis patients affected with bowel symptoms is difficult to pin down, information from the database Dr. Albee and I have compiled suggests that as many as 60% or more may have at least one symptom referable to their gastrointestinal tracts.
 Because of the nature of our practice, we tend to have more patients with stage III and IV (moderate to severe) disease than may occur in the general population.
 Such patients may have more symptoms related to their bowels.
 Even so, the incidence is still very high.

 Based on the pre-operative questionnaires that all of our patients complete, intestinal cramping and painful bowel movements occur in approximately 25% of patients; constipation occurs in 35% of patients and diarrhea occurs in more than 60% of patients.
 These numbers reflect the patients with severe or crippling symptoms only.
 When patients with mild or moderate symptoms are included, these symptoms become even more common.